rich1143/C-strings/README.md

 Linux boxes (FC18).
 If you want to use these tests on a different architecture you'll need to download and build the library for your gear.

-I think the tests are pretty reasonable, but I make **no** promises that they are in any way complete.
+We think the tests are pretty reasonable, but make **no** promises that they are in any way complete.
 Obviously you want your code to pass at least these tests, but you shouldn't assume that passing these tests guarantees any kind of correctness.
-You're welcome to read the tests (I think the basics of CMockery are pretty readable) and extend them if you'd like.
-I wouldn't change the tests I gave you, though; we'll test your code against *those* tests, and if they don't pass that's a Bad Thing.
+You're welcome to read the tests and extend them if you'd like.
+Don't change any of the given tests, though; we'll test your code against *those* tests, and it's a Bad
+Thing if they don't pass those.

 On a related note, don't over focus on the tests.
 CMockery frankly doesn't give you super useful error messages or info when things fail.